joseorono/color-palette-manager/docs/requirements/editor-ui-notes.md

 - For the Palette Metadata (Name, Description, Tags, etc), we could use a Shadcn Sidebar with a form inside it. https://v3.shadcn.com/docs/components/sidebar

-- The idea I've been toying with is a footer with a few options:
+- The idea I've been toying with is distributing these options across the bottom bar and the topbar:
     - Save
     - Save as...
         - (This should open a modal to create a copy of a palette with a new name)